aizen-099/SOC-Notes/README.md

 IT companies deals with a lot of sensitive information , such as customer data , buisness secrets , and financial details.
 If this information falls into wrong hand , it can cause seriuos problem.

 ---

+**What do they do**

+1- Watches Over the Company
+2- Stop Threats in Their Tracks
+3- Investigates Problems
+3- Keeps the Company Safe

+---